davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 That is why there are many [threads on StackOverflow][11] that ask for help with Rstudio instead of R, and often do not even know the difference between the two.
-Same goes for git and GitHub, it is shocking how long it took me to explain the differences between the two to my colleagues at work.
+Same goes for git and GitHub, it is shocking how long it took me to explain the differences between the two to my colleagues at work and they still get it wrong when speaking to Software Engineers.

 ### Backward compatibility with S